Upper bounds for the largest components in critical inhomogeneous random graphs: The model of Norros and Reittu

-As we explain in detail in Section 3 (in particular, see Remark \ref{remcritparameter} below) this (positive) real number corresponds to the mean of the offspring distribution in a branching process approximation of the exploration of $C(V_n)$, the component of a vertex drawn uniformly at random from $[n]$ (the vertex set of $NR_n(\mathbf{w})$).
+As we explain in Section \ref{comparisonsection} (in particular, see Remark \ref{remcritparameter}) this positive real number corresponds to the (asymptotic) mean of the offspring distribution in a branching process approximation of the clusters exploration in $NR_n(\mathbf{w})$.

-In \cite{BJR} it is shown that the graph undergoes a phase transition as $\nu$ passes $1$.
-In particular, if $\nu>1$, the largest component contains approximately $n\gamma$ vertices (where $\gamma\in (0,1)$), whereas if $\nu \leq 1$ the largest component contains a vanishing proportion of vertices.
-When $\nu>1$ the random graph is said to be \textit{super-critical}, and when $\nu< 1$ it is called \textit{sub-critical}.
+In \cite{BJR} it was shown that the graph undergoes a phase transition as $\nu$ passes $1$.
+In particular, if $\nu>1$ the largest component contains approximately $n\gamma$ vertices (where $\gamma\in (0,1)$), whereas if $\nu \leq 1$ a largest component contains a vanishing proportion of vertices.
+When $\nu>1$ the random graph is said to be \textit{super-critical}, whereas when $\nu< 1$ it is called \textit{sub-critical}.
 Finally, when $\nu=1$, the random graph is said to be \textit{critical}.